Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

-i.e., $n$ steps propagation of the initial state $\mathbf{y}_{in} = \Tilde{\mathbf{y}}[0]$, representing the stimulus input.
-It is worth noting that the input signal is not modeled in physical representation, such as a pulse with a defined temporal profile, rather it is represented as an input vector with dimensions $N_{ch} \times 1$, translated to the model attributes, where the spatial elements of the vector correspond to the spatial representation of the macroscopic network (the electrodes layout); the one column representation infers that the impulse is given during one time-step persisting for one integration time; and the amplitude of the stimulus corresponds to the normalized instantaneous spike-rate, as was coded in the training data.
-This representation of the impulse describes the effective pre-synaptic impulse given around the target population.

-For the test data, we prepared datasets from experiments of evoked activity driven by a localized stimulus (optical, electrical or simulated on NEST).
-The experimental response is a recorded time trace of the network activity within a fixed time window following a stimulus, presenting the instantaneous spike rate (ISR) in small time bins, corresponding to one time step set as the integration time in the model, and averaged over numerous stimuli.
-This time histogram is known in literature as \textit{Post-Stimulus Time-Histogram} (PSTH).
+As outlined in Section \ref{sec: Results- stim prediction}, a trained model undergoes a response test where the stimulus is represented as an input vector with dimensions $N_{ch} \times 1$.
+The elements of the vector correspond to the spatial representation of the macroscopic domain (the electrodes layout); the one-column representation infers that the impulse is given during one time-step persisting for one integration time; and the amplitude of the stimulus corresponds to the normalized instantaneous spike-rate, as was coded in the training data.
+This representation of the impulse describes the effective pre-synaptic impulse given to a target neuronal population that insists on the electrode-probed region.
+As the test data, we prepared datasets from experiments of evoked activities driven by a localized stimulus (optical, electrical, or simulated on NEST).
+The experimental response is a recorded time trace of the neuronal culture activity within a fixed time window following the stimulus in the form of a time histogram, which is known in the literature as \textit{post-stimulus time-histogram} (PSTH).

-Similar to the approach used in connectivity prediction, we employ two types of metrics here: 1.
-ROC curves, which are associated with the responsiveness or unresponsiveness of each channel.
-2. The Root Mean Squared Error (RMSE) measures the disparity between the actual and predicted temporal response profiles for each channel.

-In establishing the ground truth for the ROC curve, we designated a channel as '1' (indicating a responsive electrode) if it displayed, in at least half of the repeated stimuli, at least one time bin in the PSTH with a value corresponding to one spike per this time bin; and '0' otherwise.
-The prediction values were determined as the maximum value among the elements of the matrix $\Tilde{\mathbf{Y}}$, representing the peak of each channel's predicted PSTH.
-Subsequently, the ROC curve analysis was conducted in a manner consistent with the procedure described above for the connectivity map prediction metric.
+The following metrics evaluate the accuracy of the prediction of the RC model network's response: \begin{enumerate} \item ROC Curve: used to assess the accuracy of spatial responses by utilizing a binary classification.
+This distinguishes between responsive channels/electrodes and unresponsive (resting) ones.
+In establishing the experiment's ROC curve, we designated a channel as '1' (indicating a responsive electrode) if at least one time bin in the PSTH has a value corresponding to one spike per time bin in at least half of the repeated stimuli; and '0' otherwise.
+The predicted values were determined as the maximum value among the elements of the matrix $\Tilde{\mathbf{Y}}$, representing the peak of each node's predicted PSTH.
+Subsequently, the ROC curve analysis was conducted as for the connectivity map analysis. \item An aggregated error $\Bar{R}$ based on the root-mean-squared-error: used to evaluate the spatio-temporal prediction accuracy by examining the temporal profile of the response for each channel/electrode or nodes. \end{enumerate}